shirleylee03/damer/Readme.md

 ### Install tcmalloc.

-There are two ways to install tcmalloc
+There are two ways to install tcmalloc:

 #### 1. Use our script to install tcmalloc automatically.